 Do you have Dry Eye?
 Just answer the 12 simple multiple

-choice questions in this Dry Eye Quiz to find out!
+choice questions Dry Eye Quiz to find out!

 Flashes & Floaters

 You may often see spots, strings, circles, clouds or cobwebs moving in your vision.
 These are called floaters and are actually tiny clumps of cells in the vitreous, the clear gel-like liquid that fills the inside of the eye.
 While these objects look like they are in the front of you, they are actually floating inside the eye.
 What you see are the shadows they cast on the retina.

 When the vitreous gel pulls on the retina, you may see what looks like flashing of lights or lightening streaks.
 These are called flashes.
 As we grow older, it is more common to experience floaters and flashes as the vitreous gel changes with age, gradually pulling away from the inside surface of the eye.
 This pulling of the vitreous away from the back of the eye is called a posterior vitreous detachment.
 This condition is common in people who are:

 - have undergone cataract surgery